-Amazon Holiday Prep Series: 5 Last-Minute Tips to Win During Cyber Week
+Amazon Holiday Prep: 5 Last-Minute Tips to Win During Cyber Week

 Stay on top of the latest e-commerce and marketplace trends.

-Besides ensuring that your entire catalog is Prime-eligible, what other steps can you take to drive sales from Thanksgiving to Cyber Monday and beyond?
-We have included five helpful tips below.
+Aside from ensuring that your entire catalog is Prime-eligible, what other steps can you take to drive sales from Thanksgiving to Cyber Monday and beyond?
+Here are five helpful tips below.

 1. Monitor your KPIs and account health daily.

 A staggering 73% of Amazon sellers make up to half of their total annual sales on Black Friday or Cyber Monday.
 Given the immense weight that these holidays carry, you should check on your customer metrics regularly.
 Monitor your account health so you can identify any blind spots and resolve any operational issues in a timely fashion.

 Excessive order defect rates (which are impacted by negative feedback and A-Z Guarantee claims) can lead to account suspensions and even closures, so monitoring these alongside metrics such as average daily orders, average daily sales, and profit margins can help you maintain a holistic view of your business during a peak sales period.